Statutory inquiries into charities: guidance for charities and their advisers (CC46)

 - serious criminality and/ or illegal activity within or involving a charity (including fraud and money laundering);

-- charities set up for an illegal or improper purpose;
+- charities set up for an illegal or improper purpose including the use of abusive tax arrangements;

 - charities deliberately being used for significant private advantage;